-The Requirements team will review incoming enhancements and ensure the requested change is in accordance with the business processes and procedures inherent in FMS.
-The Requirements team will also review defects to ensure the issue is part of the current design documents, consist of a reasonable Level of Effort (LOE), and approve for release scheduling.
+The Design Branch will review the requirements for incoming enhancements and ensure the requested change is in accordance with the business processes and procedures inherent in FMS.
+The Design Branch will also review software defects to ensure the issue is part of the current requirements and design documents, consist of a reasonable Level of Effort (LOE), and approve for release scheduling.
 Once functional and technical design documents are created, they must be reviewed and approved before the change is added to a release.
 (The Design Branch will serve as Tier 1, when necessary, for issues related to CPAIS-PP, CPAIS-RP, RITA, ACRWS, MINC (see Appendix 1-Acronyms) and other systems where no Tier 1 expertise is provided by Customer Support.)

-Development Team
+Development